 "Engaging suppliers, operators and the machine builders was key to the project’s success", PHC Chief Financial Officer Joe Garavaglia says.
 "Localization or regionalization of the supply base is necessary for PHC to make reshored production financially feasible", says Eduardo Spina, Vice President, International Operations.

 Challenge: Meeting customer delivery and pricing expectations for new S-8 series carton cutters.

 The company producing the automated machines for the S8 is located two miles away from PHC.
 The company’s suppliers also are nearby.
 PHC’s three parts suppliers are within a 25-mile radius, and its three packaging suppliers are about 10 miles away.
 The reshoring strategy should eliminate or significantly reduce logistics challenges and inventory shortages that PHC has experienced with its Chinese supplier.

-Solution: Bring production of the safety cutter back from China to its U.S. facility, while reducing production costs through automation, lean work cells, and strategic sourcing.
+Solution: Relocate production of the safety cutter back from China to its U.S. facility, while reducing production costs through automation, lean work cells, and strategic sourcing.

 The process requires only two workers and a water spider to load the parts into the machine.
 During the test run, the company was able to meet its assembly goal of 3.5 seconds per product.
 At this rate, PHC expects to produce 7,714 cutters per day.

-Results: Expected annual revenue increase of least 10%, with the potential for 20% to 30% growth, lead times reduced by 45 to 60 days, 30% reduction in packaging costs.
+Results: After the successful relocation, the expected annual revenue increase of at least 10%, with the potential for 20% to 30% growth, lead times reduced by 45 to 60 days, and a 30% reduction in packaging costs.